pixmoving-moveit/Robo-Bus-documentation-EN/docs/Autonomous Driving Sensor Hardware Check/Related Hardware Inspection.md

 **Note 3**: RTK supports foreign differentials, but it must ensure that the base station broadcasts standard RTCM statements.
 Both domestic and international systems support satellites: GPS, Beidou, Galileo, GLONASS, and Quasi-Zenith.

 ### GNSS Calibration
-- Real Vehicle Operation: The INS mode first uses satellite navigation, then initializes, and finally combines inertial navigation.
+- Vehicle Operation: Ins Mode is initially in Guardian state, then Initialization state, and finally Navigation state.
 The vehicle must be taken outdoors, preferably in an open area without tall obstructions.
-The vehicle undergoes GNSS calibration before leaving the factory, ensuring RTK and network functionality.
+The vehicle was GNSS calibrated before leaving the factory ensuring RTK and network functionality.
 The vehicle should drive at a speed of 15 km/h for about twenty minutes for successful calibration.
 If the INS mode remains unchanged, check whether the RTK account has successfully logged in and if the network communication is normal.
-1. Inertial Navigation Status: INS mode is Satellite Navigation;
+1. Inertial Navigation Status: INS mode is Guardian;
     ![avatar](./image/gnss_picture/Snipaste_2023-04-21_17-36-06.png)
 2. Inertial Navigation Status: INS mode is Initialization;
     ![avatar](./image/gnss_picture/Snipaste_2023-04-21_17-36-52.png)
-3. Inertial Navigation Status: INS mode is Combined Inertial Navigation; combination information is GNSS | MIU
+3. Inertial Navigation Status: INS mode is Navigation; Combination Info is GNSS | IMU
     ![avatar](./image/gnss_picture/Snipaste_2023-04-21_17-37-29.png)

 ## Camera Inspection